Rigidity of Circle Packings with Flexible Radii: Summary and Open Problems

-Generally, packings that are rigid but not rigid to the first or second order can be generated from examples of such bar frameworks.
-However, the bar framework is necessarily rigid to the first order for simple triangulated packings.
-Therefore counterexamples are much harder to find even if the answer is negative.
+Generally, packings that are rigid but not rigid to the first or second order can be generated from examples of such bar frameworks (see \cite{higherorder}).
+However, the bar framework is necessarily rigid infinitesimally for simple triangulated packings.
+Therefore, counterexamples are much harder to find even if the answer is negative.

 \begin{example} Maximizing the sum of radii with $0\le r_i\le 1$ yields the packing in Figure \ref{sumr}. \end{example} In Figure \ref{sumr}, there are $27$ vertices and $61$ edges.
 In this case, $3n-m-3=17$ is exactly the number of disks with radius $1$.
-Together with the radius sum constraint there are $3n-m-2$ constraints.
-Adding an extra row of $1$ on every radii corresponding to radius sum to $R_e(\mathbf{p})$ gives exactly one stress.
-This is generally the result of such optimization process.
+Together with the radius sum constraint, there are $3n-m-2$ constraints.
+Adding an extra row of $1$ to every radii corresponding to radii sum to $R_e(\mathbf{p})$ gives exactly one stress.
+This is generally the result of this optimization process.
 Unlike the radii ratio function, the radius sum function does not seem to preserve symmetry.
-As a result, even rigid first order flexible packings are hard to find.
-This motivates the following question: \begin{question} If a simple triangulated packing($m\ge 2n-3$) with no radius greater than $1$ has maximal radius sum locally, does it always have at least $3n-m-3$ disks of radius $1$? \end{question}
+As a result, even rigid infinitesimally flexible packings are hard to find.
+This motivates the following question: \begin{question} If a simple triangulated packing($m\ge 2n-3$) with no radius greater than $1$ has a maximal radius sum locally, does it always have at least $3n-m-3$ disks of radius $1$? \end{question}

-Next we give an answer to a more general version of above questions: If a packing is locally rigid, is it globally rigid?
-The answer is unfortunately false given the following counter example:
+Next we give an answer to a more general version of the above questions: If a packing is locally rigid, is it globally rigid?
+The answer is unfortunately false given the following counterexample:

 \begin{example} Figure \ref{fixedradiusoptimal} has two packings that are reflections of each other.
 Both are rigid locally.
 The packing on the right is not globally rigid because of the packing on the left. \end{example}